onflow/flow/agendas/2024/sprint-kickoff/YYYY-MM-DD-Flow-Sprint-Kickoff-Template.md

 - Band Protocol contracts and integration released on testnet
 - Axelar unblocked to wrap up their bridge contracts after ABI.encode/decode() support also released on testnet
+- Started upgrade of Flow JVM SDK to support Flow DeFi partners (@lealobanov)
-- IncrementFi contract 1.0 upgrade on track
+- IncrementFi confirmed their Cadence 1.0 upgrade plan is on track

 **This sprint**